The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228159450226748/unknown.png)

 However, most stats in FFXIV work in tiers, meaning you will only see the increase in the stat’s effect when you reach that next tier.
-The actual graph of Determination vs Damage% increase actually looks more like a staircase:
+The actual graph of Determination vs. Damage% increase actually looks more like a staircase:

 ![](https://cdn.discordapp.com/attachments/752334526449057853/897228382104875018/unknown.png)